Learn about the state-of-the-art in oncological imaging all from the comfort of your home or workplace!

 Recommended Bandwidth

-The website www.speedtest.net offers you to check your bandwidth.
-We strongly recommend
+The website www.speedtest.net allows you to check your internet bandwidth.
+We strongly recommend the following minimum requirements:

 • Upload min.
-6Mbit required bandwidth (relevant for speakers, moderators sharing their video&audio signal)
+6Mbit required bandwidth (especially important for speakers and moderators who share their video and audio signals)

 • Download min.
 6Mbit required bandwidth

-Also, we recommend a cable internet or a wireless connection with full signal.
+For optimal stability, we recommend using a wired internet connection or a wireless connection with full signal strength.

-Attendees need to attend the live webinar AND evaluate the webinar to receive the CME certificate.
+Attendees need to attend the live webinar AND evaluate the webinar within a week to receive the CME certificate.

 The certificate of attendance/CME certificate will be sent approx. 1 week after the live webinar.

-This webinar will cover the start of art imaging of oesophageal cancer.
-It is aimed at oncologic imaging radiologists, radiologist residents/juniors, students and people who want to improve their knowledge and skills in
+The programme of this webinar will cover muscle-invasive bladder cancer (MIBC) with an emphasis on the use of MRI.
+It is aimed at oncologic imaging radiologists, radiologist residents/juniors, students, and people who want to improve their skills in:

-– imaging assessment for staging and response assessment
+– Bladder MRI for accurate staging and response evaluation

 After watching the webinar, participants will be able to: